 Those living outside of East Asia may not have heard of The Maid, not to be confused with the 2020 Thai haunted tale of the same name.
 This work of horror belongs to Singapore, one of the first mainstream releases of the genre in my country.
 It features familiar traditions and habits that are quintessentially local.
 But as films like Shutter and Ringu have proven, scares can transcend borders.

 Set in the seventh lunar month, the film takes place during the Hungry Ghost Festival.
 The month signifies when the spirits of deceased ancestors return to the mortal realm.
-Contrary to likely first impressions, the festival has little to do with the terror of the supernatural.
+Contrary to likely first impressions, the festival actually has little to do with the terror of the supernatural.
 Rather, it is about remembrance and honouring the deceased.
-Even so, the alleged presence of the spirits still stokes fear to any child who spent their early years in the city state.

 Apprentice (dir.
 Boo Junfeng, 2016) – A young officer in search of his past develops a tense relationship with the chief executioner at the state’s maximum security prison.